Carolinian people: Family

-Under German administration de facto marriages happened between German settlers or colonial officers and Carolinians on Saipan.
-These marriages didn't involve marriage certificates.
-They were "Micronesian marriages."
-These didn't lead to citizenship for the Carolinians or the children coming out of the marriage.
+Under German administration, de facto marriages happened between German settlers or colonial officers and Carolinians on Saipan.
+These marriages did not involve marriage certificates.
+They were "Micronesian marriages" and did not lead to citizenship for the Carolinians or the children resulting from the marriage.

 Carolinian families under the Naval Military Government adopted Japanese and Korean war orphans.

-The usual Western family setup has been used by Carolinians but in lots of communities still have their matrilineal social setup.
+The usual Western family structure has been used by Carolinians, but many communities still use the matrilineal social setup.

-In 1999 domestic violence was said to be widespread.
-Females are expected to treat male relatives with respect when they are present.
+Domestic violence against women may have been an issue in the latter 1800s in María Cristina, according to former Mariana Islands governor Luis Santos.
+In 1999, domestic violence was said to be widespread.
+Women are expected to treat male relatives with respect when they are present.

-In their language there is a term called nemin.
-This endearment term is what the men use when referring to their partners.
+In Refaluwasch language, there is a term of endearment, nemin, used by men when referring to their partners.

 Gender

-In this culture there are rigid gender divisions.
+In Refaluwasch culture, there are rigid gender divisions.

-When a male relative is in the same room a female may make herself lower than him.
+When a male relative is in the same room, a woman may make herself lower than him.
 They may even get down on their hands and knees and crawl to where they have to go.

 Utt (pronounced "oot") is a meeting house where men congregate.
 They would also construct canoes in these places.
-In Garapan there is Carolinian Utt where you can play different sports.
-Its also used as a community center.
+In Garapan, there is Carolinian Utt, where people can play sports.
+It is also used as a community center.

 Health

-The Managaha Island is not only a sacred place but it has been used to get medicinal plants.
+The Managaha Island is a sacred place and has been used to harvest medicinal plants.

-According to the Asia Pacific Journal Public Health diabetes was more common among Carolinians in the 1990s.
+According to the Asia-Pacific Journal of Public Health, diabetes was more common among Carolinians in the 1990s.

-In the community in 1999 they were dealing with drug abuse, alcoholism, and obesity.
-The main drug was crystal methamphetamine.
-This drug was introduce to CNMI in 1989.
-The drug in the 90s was quickly destroying the family values of Carolinians.
+In 1999, drug abuse, alcoholism, and obesity were significant issues.
+The main drug was crystal methamphetamine, which was introduce to CNMI in 1989.
+The drug was perceived to be destroying the family values of Carolinians.

-The people are at an extremely high risk of getting two kinds of cancer.
-The two kinds are cervical and breast cancer.
-According to the Division of Public Health for recording Cervical cancer in 2005 the population for 25–34-year-old group 88.9 out of 100,000 gets this cancer.
-In the 35–44 group it is 49.4 out of every 100,000 for this disease.
-In the 45–54 its 40 per 100,000.
+The people are at an extremely high risk of cervical and breast cancer.
+According to the Division of Public Health in 2005, 88.9 out of 100,000 people from 25 to 34 years old gets cervical cancer.
+In the 35–44 age group, it is 49.4 out of every 100,000.
+In the 45–54 group, it is 40 per 100,000.